Gravitational Wave luminosity distance in viscous cosmological models: The Gravitational Wave luminosity distance in viscous scenarios

 Having this in mind, in this section we will analyze what physical consequences arise from the presence of a shear viscous component in the stress-energy tensor of the cosmological matter fluid: more precisely, we will study how the gravitational luminosity distance is affected and how the gravitational waves propagates in this background.
-The presence of a shear viscous source introduces an additional friction term in the standard gravitational wave equation in an FLRW universe, so we expect that the overall differences will be in an increased damping effect of the GW amplitude.
-We start from the results of \cite{key-6}, where it has been shown that the perturbed Einstein-Hilbert action and the energy momentum tensor of a viscous fluid to the second order in the metric, using an unperturbed FLRW metric for the background and applying the TT gauge, leads to the propagation equation for the tensor perturbations which reads as
+The presence of a shear viscous source introduces an additional friction term in the standard gravitational wave equation in an Friedmann-Lema\^itre-Robertson-Walker (FLRW) universe, so we expect that the overall differences will be in an increased damping effect of the GW amplitude.
+We start from the results of Sect.
+3.3 of \cite{key-6}.
+It has been shown there that the perturbed Einstein-Hilbert action and the energy momentum tensor of a comoving viscous fluid to the second order in the metric, for a conformal FLRW background metric